osrf/gazebo_design/time_series_2d_plots/time_series_2d_plots.md

 `data://world/default/model/unit_box_0/link/link`.

-The syntax change follows the rules described in [URI][https://en.wikipedia.org/wiki/Uniform_Resource_Identifier], where we have three parts:
+The syntax of follows the rules described in [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier):

-* Scheme: We can use different schemes to show the nature of the entity that we are describing. `data` is our first example but we can create more as needed.
+* Scheme: Shows the nature of the entity that we are describing. `data` is our first example but we can create more as needed.

 * Path: We'll use the `path` to express the hierarchy.
 The path will consist on a secuence of pairs separated by `/`.
 The first element of the pair is a keyword that declares the type of the entity. `world`, `link`, `joint` are some examples.
 The second element of the pair is the entity name. `default`, `model_0`, `joint_0` are some examples.
+The first pair should always be `world/<world_name>/`.

-* Query: Optional section that can be used to express properties of one entity.
+* Query: Optional part that can be used to express properties of one entity.
 `?p=pose`, `?p=linear_velocity`, `?p=linear_acceleration` are some examples.

 By combining all these elements we can express an entity preserving its